 Originally intended as a downloadable expansion to Uncharted 4, The Lost Legacy was later expanded and promoted to a standalone release at a reduced cost.
 It’s shorter than the other entries in the series (taking eight hours or so to finish), but it’s also a fully developed, satisfying adventure packed with the exciting action and memorable characters we’ve come to expect from an Uncharted game.
 Sure, it’s a formulaic adventure without apology, giving anyone who’s played the original four games a distinct sense of déjà vu, but that doesn’t mean it isn’t compelling.
 Yes, every shootout and every set-piece in Lost Legacy seem directly lifted from a previous game, but thankfully, Naughty Dog has a rare ability to turn a by-the-numbers summer blockbuster with seemingly cookie-cutter sequences into something majestic.
 It’s as stirring an epic as Hollywood has ever produced and without a doubt, one of the best things about Lost Legacy is its visuals.

 The plot is pretty sparse.
 Chloe and Nadine set out to find a lost city and a mythical treasure known as the Tusk of Ganesh: a sacred artifact of a lost Hindu people.
-Along the way they face many obstacles – both emotional and physical – and the biggest threat is a local warlord, Asav, who won’t stop at anything to get what he wants.
+Along the way, they face many obstacles – both emotional and physical – and the biggest threat is a local warlord, Asav, who won’t stop at anything to get what he wants.
 Naturally, everyone has ulterior motives beyond mere greed when hunting for the treasure, but it’s still a treasure hunt nevertheless.
-What makes this adventure come alive beyond it’s somewhat cliché set-up, however, is its location.
+What makes this adventure come alive beyond its somewhat cliché set-up, however, is its location.

-Despite the familiarity, Lost Legacy does still navigate uncharted territory and this time the globe-trotting adventure takes us to India’s Western Ghats with its high hills, deep valleys, massive waterfalls, mountain grasslands, dense rain forest and gorgeous Hindu ruins.
-Uncharted games have always looked good, but the latest installment is often breathtaking and within the boundless purview of a visual splendor, Lost Legacy unravels an adventure worthy of a big screen adaptation by the legendary David Lean.
+Despite the familiarity, Lost Legacy does still navigate uncharted territory and this time the globe-trotting adventure takes us to India’s Western Ghats with its high hills, deep valleys, massive waterfalls, mountain grasslands, dense rain forest, and gorgeous Hindu ruins.
+Uncharted games have always looked good, but the latest installment is often breathtaking and within the boundless purview of visual splendor, Lost Legacy unravels an adventure worthy of a big screen adaptation by the legendary David Lean.

 Right from the first chapter entitled “The Insurgency”, you’ll be struck by the game’s sheer beauty.
 The early moments of Lost Legacy do a great job of setting the stage as Chloe and Nadine make their way through a war-torn city accented by glaring neon signs and bright, warm colors.
 It’s a dark, mysterious place, where danger lurks around every corner and the ladies mostly move in shadow through the claustrophobic streets while avoiding the attention of patrolling soldiers.